3 Women On The Joy Of Making Your Own Clothes

 Advertisement

 I've also gained a sense of community from this.
 I learned so many of my skills from other people, like swimwear from Claire Stidston and shoemaking from Lucy and Olly from Ottowin.
 That’s the part that most excites me – skill sharing – and I never want to lose that.
 Since finishing the year of making my own wardrobe, so many people got in touch saying they wanted to learn to make pieces, so I’ve been running workshops for the last three years.
-I now sell digitised patterns and run online workshops so that people can make the pieces using locally sourced fabrics.
-There’s an amazing project, Fibershed, which is all about closed loop fabric production; another, Bristol Cloth, sells wool from local sheep which is botanically dyed by a local micro mill, so I can make a coat out of this beautiful fabric that’s only travelled two hours by train.
+I now sell digitized patterns and run online workshops so that people can make the pieces using locally sourced fabrics.
+There’s an amazing project, Fibershed, which is all about closed-loop fabric production; another, Bristol Cloth, sells wool from local sheep which is botanically dyed by a local micro-mill, so I can make a coat out of this beautiful fabric that’s only traveled two hours by train.

 I struggle with the knowledge that privilege plays a part in making clothes but as an artist living and working in London, I can’t make my workshops any cheaper.
 I do a lot of work with charities, from Tender, an arts charity which aims to end sexual abuse, and Fine Cell Work, which teaches the incarcerated fine needlework, to Off The Record, a mental health youth charity.
 For those who have never made anything before but want to get started, I’d begin with borrowing a sewing machine, buying a pattern and some cheap fabric and getting stuck in.
 If you ask around, I guarantee someone’s mum or auntie will have a sewing machine in their loft and as they range from £100 to £1,000, you want to go secondhand first.
 If you’re in London, my go-to is an amazing guy called Tony in Tufnell Park who has an incredible secondhand sewing machine shop.
 I am scared for when he retires because he services all my machines – he’s so knowledgeable and kind.